GDGVIT/iris-web-backend/README.md

 ## Instructions to run

 * Pre-requisites:
 	- Python and pip installed
+	- An active internet connection

 * First we need to install the dependencies
 ```bash